godril/sysadmin/doc/install/install_via_centos7.md

 ## A living guide

-This guide is an attempt to make installing all the various components straigtforward to get a working All-in-One Kazoo installation for testing purposes.
+This guide is an attempt to make installing all the various components straightforward to get a working All-in-One Kazoo installation for testing purposes.
 However, packages are updated in the CentOS repos, new versions of Kazoo get released, and other things that can cause this guide to bitrot.

 We need your help to keep this up to date by: